aopopov90/notes/cks-notes.md

  ## Use Falco to find malicious processes inside containers

 Stream Falco logs on the worker node: `tail -f /var/log/syslog | grep falco`.
+Should also be able to view logs via: `journalctl -fu falco`.
 On a master node connect to the pod `k exec -it apache -- sh`.
 Should see some Falco log (on a worker node):
 ```